Updated on by Kate Gordon

 What Benefits Embedded iPaaS Solutions Offer You

 Using an embedded iPaaS solution offers a number of benefits:

 - They offer native integrations to customers without them having to leave their application environment: a much better customer experience

-- By avoiding a customer having to leave your SaaS application to achieve an integration, you retain control of your customer relationship
+- By avoiding a customer having to leave your SaaS application to achieve integration, you retain control of your customer relationship

 - Time to market for new integrations is vastly reduced thanks to pre-built components, an environment designed for creativity and the ability to build whatever you choose (within reason)